mudita/MuditaOS/doc/development_workflow.md

 git rebase origin/master  # will update your commits one by one to master.
 ```

-To update it to the latest version of master:
+To update it to the latest version of `master`:
 ```
 git fetch                 # update remote branches on your local machine git rebase origin/master  # update branch you are at to origin/master